embeddedartists/labtool/README.md

 This repository hold the software for the [LabTool][1] hardware and consist of three parts:

-1. The LabTool [User Interface][app] - a program written in Qt that is executed on a PC.
+1. The LabTool [User Interface](app) - a program written in Qt that is executed on a PC.
-2. The LabTool [Firmware][fw] - a program that executes on the onboard LPC4370
+2. The LabTool [Firmware](fw) - a program that executes on the onboard LPC4370
-3. The LabTool [Demo][fw_812] - a program that executes on the onboard LPC812
+3. The LabTool [Demo](fw_812) - a program that executes on the onboard LPC812

 Documentation
 -------------